 7. Defined Benefit Plans

 Defined Benefit Plans provide fixed compensations against list of surgeries, irrespective of the actual costs incurred.
 For instance one plan pays a fixed benefit of Rs.
 1.00 Lakh for Angioplasty, Rs.
 2 Lakhs for a Bypass Surgery.
 These plans pay such claims based on minimal photocopied hospitalization papers.
 Additionally these plans provide a host of other fixed benefits including fixed amounts per day of hospitalization etc. These plans are different from Critical Illnesses which are based on diagnosis, while these plans are based on actual hospitalization and surgeries.
-Read a detailed post on Defined Benefit Plans and the Comparison of options available.

 8. No Claim Bonus Plans